deadlydog/deadlydog.github.io/_drafts/2019-08-11-Migrating-my-blog-from-WordPress-to-Jekyll-and-GitHub-Pages.md

 - It has native Git support, and pushing my changes up to GitHub is a breeze.
 - It has a built-in terminal, making it easy to build and host the Jekyll site locally to preview my changes.
+- It has a built-in Markdown previewer, so if I don't want to actually spin up my site locally to preview the changes, I can use the built-in editor to quickly verify that my Markdown syntax is all correct.
 - It has some amazing extensions that make writing posts in markdown a great experience:
   - [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one)
   - [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)